frederickaplan/fdh/files/PART1/fdh-1-1.md

 Theses :

 - Digital Humanities are born out of structural tensions
+- Digital is not linked with 0 and 1.
+-
+- The Humanities led basis of computer science : "Panini's formal system of rules was used nearly 2500 years laters as the underlying formalism of porgramming language.
+The person who estabklished this connection between linguists and computer science is Noam Chomsky, who refered as Panini as his spirtial father.
+It was Chomsky precise notation for defining grammar that was applied to programmic languages (John Backus).
+Chomsk's syntactic definition of language served as pattern for the structure of the whole compiler of ALGOL."
+(Bod p.
+354)
+- Most research in the Humanities is about finding patterns
+- A computer is a pattern organiser.
+- There is no radical dichotomy between humanities and science.
+(Bod p.355).
+There is no divided.
 - Digital Humaniites disolves traditional disciplany frontiers
 - Digital Humaniites operate a restructuraiton of knowledge in the Humanities
 - Cultural Data is not like any other Data